I'm Honey!

 The 4 Stages to Recover From the Loss of a Loved One

 You cannot survive the emotional loss of a spouse or loved one unless you experience these four steps.
-You must not hold back.
+It is normal to have strong emotional reactions during this process, and you should not judge yourself for them.
+The journey can feel impossible at times, especially when daily routines or traditions become overwhelming.
+The emotional experience can be deeply painful, but you must not hold back.
 You must mourn your loss.

 1. Denial